Azure/aad-pod-identity/docs/readmes/README.known-issues.md

 Steps to take if the identity was deleted and re-created with same name -

-1. Remove identity manually from the VM/VMSS by running `az vmss identity remove -g <rg> -n <VM/VMSS name> --identities <identity resource id>`
+1. Remove identity manually from the VM/VMSS by running `az <vm|vmss> identity remove -g <rg> -n <VM/VMSS name> --identities <identity resource id>`
 2. Update the `AzureIdentity` with the new clientID for the recreated identity

-MIC will detect the change in `AzureIdentity` and re-assign the identity.
+MIC will detect the change in `AzureIdentity` and reassign the identity.
 This reassignment will ensure the identity with correct clientID exists on the underlying VM/VMSS.